 Components modularity and hybrid manufacturing

 Parts could advantageously be designed as 3D customisable puzzles with optional modules.
 These modules can be built separately and assembled while taking advantages of alternative technology-specific designs to minimise manufacturing difficulties and enhance functionalities.
+This type of hybrid manufacturing method can be divided into two categories:

 Materials design